dlowrey/team-null-back-end/README.md

+# Project
+This was the back end for a Healthcare system project for Sofware Engineering 1.

-# Setting up the Express Server
+## Setting up the Express Server

 1. Download the correct Node for your OS [here](https://nodejs.org/en/)
 2. Navigate to desired directory and clone this repo